Niraj56/NepKnox/README.md

 # NepKnox
 Hello people, this is the game I made.
 I am just uploading the source code if it can help you to make games like this.
+I have included assests used in this game along with the sound.
 So feel free to use it.
+Best regards!

 "NepKnox" is the Nepal's first adventurous game.
 It's story of Knox, the player, who later on fights with Niru, the boss.
 ![sprite54-sheet0](https://user-images.githubusercontent.com/43477992/74697799-cbeffb00-51c9-11ea-959f-78c751acdbae.png)